 The creation of a new Office of Housing Stability or similar body in Somerville to provide resources and services for tenants and landlords to keep housing affordable.

-Increasing our affordable housing requirement ("inclusionary zoning") to 25% for new developments.
+Increasing our affordable housing requirement ("inclusionary zoning") to 25% for new developments, with no waivers.

 Strengthening our condo-conversion ordinance and its enforcement to prevent illegal evictions and increase support for renters who would be displaced.

 Pushing for aggressive regulation of short-term rentals like Airbnb, including taxes, strict owner-occupancy requirements and rental period limits.

 Creative ways to make housing more inclusive, including community land trusts, cooperative housing and renters unions.